dd32/td-gh-ex/readme.txt

 HOW TO CHANGE HEADER IMAGE
 ==========================
-You can change the header-image via WordPress Dashboard > Appearance > Header.
+You can change the header-image via WordPress Dashboard > Appearance > Customize.
 I advice you to use a header-image of 800px wide and 450px high.